signaldatascience/R-curriculum/assignments/2-basic-topics/linear-regression/3-resampling/linreg-resampling.md

 In general, with an excess of parameters, we run the risk of them being fit to non-generalizable aspects of our data, such as random noise and fluctuations, which may fool us into thinking that our model is better than it really is.
 However, if we simply train a model on all of our data and evaluate the quality of its fit on the *same* data, we won't be able to detect such problems.

-As such, we want to use [*resampling*](https://en.wikipedia.org/wiki/Resampling_(statistics)) techniques, most of which involve splitting data into *train* and *test* sets.
+As such, we want to use [*resampling*](https://en.wikipedia.org/wiki/Resampling_(statistics)) techniques to split our data into *train* and *test* sets.
 Instead of training the model on the entire dataset, we'll in general train it on a *subset* of the data and estimate the quality of the model against the data which was *not* fed into the model, in order to approximate how well the model would perform on *new* data.

 Speed dating dataset
 ====================

-We'll be exploring several different methods of resampling in this lesson using aggregated data from a famous [speed dating dataset](http://andrewgelman.com/2008/01/21/the_speeddating_1/).
+We'll be exploring overfitting and resampling in this lesson using aggregated data from a well-known [speed dating dataset](http://andrewgelman.com/2008/01/21/the_speeddating_1/).
 The dataset is described by the authors as such:

 > *Subjects*---Our subjects were drawn from students in graduate and professional schools at Columbia University.
 Participants were recruited through a combination of mass e-mail and fliers posted throughout the campus and handed out by research assistants. [...]
 >